C15HOT/shopbot/replit.md

 # Overview

 A Telegram bot for an e-commerce store built with Python and the aiogram framework.
 The bot allows users to browse product categories, view products, and contact sellers for orders.
-It includes an admin panel for managing categories and products, with data persistence using JSON files.
+It includes an admin panel for managing categories and products, with data persistence using PostgreSQL database.
+The bot features a persistent menu for easy navigation.

 # User Preferences